-- CO-1: Will be able to control access to a computer and the files that may be shared - CO-2: Demonstrate the knowledge of the components of computers and their respective roles incomputing.

-- CO-3: Ability to recognize and resolve user problems with standard operating environments. - CO-4: Gain practical knowledge of how programming languages, operating systems, and architectures interact and how to use each effectively.
+- CO-1: Will be able to control access to a computer and the files that may be shared - CO-2: Demonstrate the knowledge of the components of computers and their respective roles in computing. - CO-3: Ability to recognize and resolve user problems with standard operating environments. - CO-4: Gain practical knowledge of how programming languages, operating systems, and architectures interact and how to use each effectively. - CO-5: Ability to change access controls to protect files.